 Driving the lovely Glendora Mountain Road in Southern California

-Glendora Mountain Road is a very scenic mountain drive located on the boundary of San Bernardino and Los Angeles counties, in the US state of California.
-It is a very technical riding road, especially for motorcycles.
-A road ride with views and hills that will take your breath away.
+Glendora Mountain Road is a very scenic mountain drive located in the US state of California.
+It is a highly technical riding road, especially for motorcycles, offering breathtaking views and hills.

 How many miles is Glendora Mountain Road?

-How hard is Glendora Mountain Road?
+How challenging is Glendora Mountain Road?

 How long does it take to drive Glendora Mountain Road?